Social Media keyboard

-Big news can spread like wildfire via Twitter, but did you ever think about why certain people choose to retweet?
+Big news can spread like wildfire via Twitter thanks to Twitter followers, but did you ever think about why certain people choose to retweet?
 A new study from the W. P. Carey School of Business at Arizona State University shows — if someone doesn’t know you well, then he or she is actually more likely to retweet something significant you say.

 “We found that people with weak ties, such as those who only have a one-way relationship on Twitter – who don’t both follow each other – are more likely to retweet,” explains Assistant Professor Zhan Michael Shi of the W. P. Carey School of Business, one of the paper’s authors.
 “We believe the retweeters are sharing the information because they think it will boost their reputation and influence by providing something new.
 People with stronger ties might not retweet because they believe their followers already know the details and/or they may have communicated with each other in other ways.”